bmc/ebook/README.md

 ### Table of contents

-A table of contents is currently generated for PDF output only.
-The table of contents generation is unreliable for ePub, HTML and DocX.
+A table of contents is currently generated for PDF and ePub output only.
+The table of contents generation is unreliable for HTML and DocX.

 ### Bibliographic references